 I really like programming Artificial Intelligence algorithms to find the best solution for a given problem, I love developing applications and thinking that someone is going to use them.
 It makes me feel that I am useful and I can contribute a little to improve anything.

 I have been the founder of some well-known platforms like makethejobs.com, capable of joining more than 3.000 people after releasing the website in 2014, in only two weeks.
 I am really keen on developing games involving graphs, matrices, and A.I. such as galacticmonsters.com or savealltherobots.com, both founded and developed by myself.

-I think developers have a special power since we are able to imagine anything and make it real, and that is one of the most beautiful sensations I have ever felt.
+I think developers have a special power since we are able to imagine something and make it real, and that is one of the most beautiful sensations I have ever felt.
 Rarely will you come across people capable of doing that!
 Everyone has their strengths and abilities, but a programmer is a programmer :)